AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   * They should have specified all necessary :ref:`Properties of Volatile Variables` corresponding to their usage.

-  A warning is guaranteed to be issued in problematic cases.
+  A warning is guaranteed to be issued in cases where review is required.

 * [SPARK_ALIASING_ADDRESS]
   Aliases between objects with an imprecisely supported address